tdhock/tdhock.github.io/_posts/2025-05-15-rush-change-point.md

 models between 5 and 15 peaks.
 At this point we may think of how to parallelize.

-## Centralized launching, future.apply
+## Centralized launching

-One way to do it is by first computing the candidate penalties in a central process, then sending those penalties to workers for computation.
-That is implemented in the code below.
+One way to parallelize the computation is by first computing the candidate penalties in a central process, then sending those penalties to workers for computation.

+### Centralized parallelization via future.apply

+We use `future.apply` to implement the central launcher method in the code below.

 ``` r